You May Want to Skip These Cheap 'Sexy Beast' and 'MuchoMacho' All-Season Tires

 Yes, that's a real product from a real American manufacturer.
 Cosmo Tires is a sub-brand of Florida-based Tire Group International that recently expanded its fledgling passenger car lineup with four bizarrely-named and super cheap all-season patterns: Sexy Beast, MuchoMacho, Kitty Kat, and El Jefe H/T. There's also an off-road truck tire called the Chubby Nubby MT.
 Be warned, we're linking the product page above because the Cosmo Tires homepage features some extremely loud autoplaying music.

 "TGI says it conducted in depth market research to identify model names that would resonate with today's millennial, female and Hispanic consumers," the release announcing the tires reads.
-Should it resonate with you, you can now buy a set of four MuchoMacho all-seasons on Amazon for $213 shipped, and the rest will be on sale shortly at similar...competitive price points.
+Should it resonate with you, you can now buy a set of four MuchoMacho all-seasons on Amazon for $213 shipped, and the rest will be on sale shortly at similar competitive price points.
 We won't stop you—but unless you're doing it in the name of science, or you need a set of disposable tires for burnouts, it's not the best idea.
-Don't cheap out with tires.
+Don't cheap out with tires if you can afford it.

 For example, while the Chubby Nubby price hasn't been announced, there's just no way it's going to perform on par with those BFGoodrich mud tires you really want.
 Those cost $700 and up because of the extensive, highly scientific development process backing up their claims, and aftermarket comparison tests bear out the difference.
 But to the untrained consumer, Cosmo Tires and BFGoodrich products look the same, because all tires are pretty much the same.
 The crazy names exist to catch those shopping purely on price.